artmetla/DejaView/docs/quickstart/android-tracing.md

 ```

 If you are running a version of Android older than P, you can still capture a
-trace with Perfetto using the `record_android_trace` script.
+trace with DejaView using the `record_android_trace` script.
 See instructions
 below in the
 [Recording a trace through the cmdline](#recording-a-trace-through-the-cmdline)
 section.